nick-gravgaard/ElasticNotepad/README.md

 Since Elastic Notepad is written in Scala, you'll also need to have Java installed to run it, and sbt installed if you want to build it.

+On Windows at least, if you install Java for the sake of running this, it seems you'll need to restart your system before Java can use logical fonts properly.
+(So restart your system if you notice that toggling elastic mode off doesn't switch to a monospaced font and text doesn't *appear* lined up as a result.)

 ## Running it

 To run the jar file, use this: